All Episodes

 I'm like, you're kidding me, right?

-I mean, uh, you want to help.
+I mean, you want to help.

-You want to no, don't.
+You want to, no, don't.

-Because if you say one thing that contradicts something else, or you had forgotten a conversation that you had With somebody that might sound a little different than what you're saying now, in this political environment, they'll try to destroy you.
+Because if you say one thing that contradicts something else, or you had forgotten a conversation that you had with somebody that might sound a little different than what you're saying now, in this political environment, they'll try to destroy you, just like the IRS was used to destroy conservatives.

 That makes me sad for my country.

-It makes me very sad because I've met Secret Surface, I've met Intel people, I've met FBI people, I've had family in law enforcement my whole life, and I have the deepest love, respect, and appreciation for what they do.
+It makes me very sad because I've met Secret Service, I've met Intel people, I've met FBI people, I've had family in law enforcement my whole life, and I have the deepest love, respect, and appreciation for what they do.

-But in this politically charged environment where we're now watching, we're literally, you know, wondering and watching whether or not, and this is where Circa News comes in and John Solomon and Sarah Carter, whether or not our intelligence community could have been weaponized,
+But in this politically charged environment where we're now watching, We're literally, you know, wondering and watching whether or not, and this is where circa news comes in, and John Solomon and Sarah Carter, whether or not our intelligence community could have been weaponized, trampling our constitutional rights, our Fourth Amendment rights against unreasonable search and seizure,

-trampling our constitutional rights, our Fourth Amendment rights against unreasonable search and seizure, where they're literally surveilling Americans or foreign entities are surveilling it, and they have access to the to the accumulation of data of foreign intelligence agencies, and that quote, technically legally gets them off the hook.
+where they're literally surveilling Americans or foreign entities are surveilling it and they have access to the accumulation of data of foreign intelligence agencies, and that, quote, technically legally gets them off the hook.

-If Americans are incidentally surveilled while they're doing their legitimate work to protect Americans and keep us safe and in a dangerous evil world that's so necessary, and they incidentally pick up an American, they're supposed to minimize it's a process of minimization.
+Or if you have, you know, a case of unmasking, which is just wrong, if Americans are incidentally surveilled while they're doing their legitimate work to protect Americans and keep us safe and in a dangerous, evil world that's so necessary, and they incidentally pick up an American, they're supposed to minimize it.

-And then when they write up the document, they're supposed to say American, they don't even, even if they know who it is.
+They don't even, even if they know who it is.

-And the reason that this Seth Rich thing is so amazing to me is number one, what Julian Assange said.
+And the reason that this Seth Rich thing is so amazing to me is: number one, what Julian Assange said.

 If I had to guess, he probably regrets because he basically all but identified this kid as the source, not Russia.